i-like-robots/react-tag-autocomplete/migration-guide.md

 ## Class name and styling changes

 There are a number changes to the HTML structure of the component and some property names have also been changed.
-The component supports more states and more sub-components have class names defined for them than before.
+The component supports more states and more sub-components have class names applied to them than before.
+This results in less stylesheet specificity and better support for using tools such as [`@emotion/css`](https://emotion.sh/docs/@emotion/css).

 Please refer to the [new example styles](example/src/styles.css) for more details.